-Advertisement-

 The appointment will mark Heydemann as the first woman to be at the helm of France’s biggest telecom company following a revamp at the top.

 French telecom operator has cleared a proposal to onboard as the new chief executive.
-The appointment will mark Heydemann as the first woman to be at the helm of France's biggest telecom company following a revamp of top level management shake up, reported news agency Reuters.
+The will mark Heydemann as the first woman to be at the helm of France's biggest telecom company following a revamp of top level management shake up, reported news agency Reuters.

 So far only a few women hold top executive roles at France's biggest listed companies.
 According to top company sources, Heydemann will become the third of the Paris CAC 40 blue-chip index, after Engie's Catherine MacGregor and Estelle Brachlianoff, who is slated to take the reins of utility group Veolia on July 1.